metal3-io/ip-address-manager/docs/releasing.md

 ### Update Metal3-dev-env

 Metal3-dev-env variables need to be modified.
-After a major or minor release, the new minor version should point to master for
+After a major or minor release, the new minor version should point to main for
 IPAM and the released version should point to the release branch.

 ### Update the image of IPAM in the release branch